Maintaining your home

 - ask for references

-- get a quote – which is a promise to do work at a fixed price - rather than an estimate
+- get a quote – which is a promise to do work at a fixed price - rather than an estimate.
+Check that the quote includes the costs of material and labour

-- get at least three quotes before you decide
+- compare at least three quotes before choosing a builder

 - don’t pay the full price of the work upfront but agree a schedule of payment as well as start and completion dates